JuliaData/DataFrames.jl/docs/src/man/basics.md

 which is verbose) so using a string is more convenient.

-It is also quite common to create a `DataFrame` from a `NamedTuple` of vectors or a vector of `NamedTuple`.
+It is also quite common to create a `DataFrame` from a `NamedTuple` of vectors or a vector of `NamedTuple`s.
 Here are some examples of these operations:

 ```jldoctest dataframe
 julia> DataFrame((a=[1, 2], b=[3, 4]))